ElderNuel/Web-Development-Week-8/multipage_website/README.md

 ### Netlify
 1. Create an account at Netlify.
-2. Click “New site from Git” → connect your Git provider → select repo.
+2. Click “Import from Git” → connect your Git provider → select repo.
 3. Build command: *leave empty* (static); Publish directory: `/`.
 4. Deploy.
 Use Netlify forms or serverless functions if you need form handling.